qwaneu/qwaneu.github.io/_drafts/paying-the-price-of-fast-tests.md

 Because with Vue.js component tests are so fast, it is tempting to add logic to components and cover the logic in UI component tests.
-Test slowness is no longer an impediment.
+Test slowness is no longer an impediment to prevent this.
 The consequence is however that we mix UI and logic, and UI components grow more and more complicated.
 The tests will need to cover all the different concerns, so their scope grows.
 The wider the scope of a test, the harder the test becomes to understand and the less helpful its feedback will be.

 We start losing time on figuring out failing tests.
 By mixing UI integration and view logic, we start introducing defects because things are getting complicated.
-There are too many paths to cover in tests, and it takes us a long time to read and undestand what the code and tests are doing.
+There are too many paths to cover in tests and it takes us a long time to understand what the code and tests are doing.

 ![negative effects of fast tests](/attachments/blogposts/2020/fast-test-effects-2.jpg)